-Luxembourg is In and Of the European Union
+Luxembourg is in and of the European Union

-Economy Buoyant Based on Financial Services
+Buoyant Economy Based on Financial Services

-Luxembourg's Lowtax Specialisations
+Luxembourg's Low-tax Specialisations

-Luxembourg is a high-tax country, but has specialised types of 'holding' company which, until recently, were tax-exempt.
-A minimum tax of EUR1,500 (EUR1,575 including a 5% solidarity tax) was introduced from January 1, 2011.
-In 2013, the minimum tax for holding companies was increased to EUR3,210 which includes the increased solidarity tax of 7%.
-Other corporations are subject to a minimum tax on a sliding scale of between EUR535 (for a balance sheet total not exceeding EUR350,000) to EUR21,400 (for a balance sheet total of EUR20 million and above).
+Luxembourg is a high-tax country that has specialised types of holding company which were until recently tax-exempt.
+A minimum tax of €1,500 (€1,575 including a 5% solidarity tax) was introduced from 1 January 2011.
+In 2013, the minimum tax for holding companies was increased to €3,210 which includes the increased solidarity tax of 7%.
+Other corporations are subject to a minimum tax on a sliding scale of between €535 (for a balance sheet total not exceeding €350,000) to €21,400 (for a balance sheet total of €20 million and above).
 These amounts include the 7% solidarity surcharge.
-Permanent estabishments in Luxembourg are not subject to the minimum tax in 2013.
+Permanent establishments in Luxembourg are not subject to the minimum tax in 2013.